 Figure 13.
 Cyclic voltammogram of diradical 3 in CH3CN with 0.02 M n-Bu4NPF6 (vs Ag(s)) at 100 mV/s.

-A SAM of compound 3 Au(111) substrate
+A SAM of diradical 3 on an Au(111) substrate

 Diradical 3 was chemisorbed on Au(111) in order to form a self-assembled monolayer (SAM).
 The preparation of SAMs was achieved by immersing a freshly cleaned gold substrate in a 1nM THF solution of diradical 3 for 18 h at room temperature.
 After this time, the monolayer was rigorously rinsed with abundant THF, to ensure that there was no physisorbed material left on the substrate and dried under a N2 stream (Scheme 3).